 Travertine tiles are usually beige, cream or tan, with a swirling pattern, and additional colors and vein patterns occur depending on the specific mineral makeup of the stone.
 Because the stone is porous, with holes and troughs in its surface, it is often filled with concrete before polishing or honing.
-Unfilled travertine tile is also available and is most often used as an exterior surface.
-Travertine tiles most commonly come in large sizes for use as floor tiles.
-They are resistant to heat, scratching and staining.
+You can also use a travertine tile sealer, called an impregnator, to protect the tile's surface.

-Because travertine is a soft stone, it is a difficult choice for flooring and requires special maintenance.
+Because travertine is a soft stone, it is a difficult choice for flooring and requires special maintenance such as poulticing, sealing and periodic re-sealing to keep it looking its best.
 Thus, it is most often used for building facades or cladding.
 It requires grinding to hone the surface, which sometimes reveals deeper holes in the rock, formed by gas bubbles.

 Limestone is quarried in almost every state in the United States.
 Travertine, however, develops only where there are hot springs, such as Mammoth Hot Springs in Yellowstone National Park, and it can't be quarried there.
 Travertine also exists in Oklahoma and Texas.